 Our iOS/Android mobile app stack consists of Swift and Objective-C programming languages and Xcode IDE.
 We use Java and Kotlin languages, Android Studio IDE, and Retrofit REST client for Android app development.
-Backend/API stack is provided by Ruby, .NET, Postgre DB, Redis.
-Admin panels are made with Material UI, React, Angular, jQuery.
+The backend/API stack is provided by Ruby, .NET, Postgre DB, and Redis.
+Admin panels are made with Material UI, React, Angular, and jQuery.

 There are two major approaches suitable for educational app development: to create a native app or a cross-platform one.